-585 Shipping emissions include both shipping at sea and on rivers.
-For the main air pollutants, the contribution of inland shipping at the European scale is limited, typically 3-4% for PM and NO_x and <0.5% for SO2.
+Shipping emissions include shipping both at sea and on rivers.
+For the main air pollutants, the contribution of inland shipping at the European scale is limited, typically 3%-4% for PM and NOx and < 0.5% for SO2.
 Nevertheless, in major rivers and near large harbours, inland shipping emissions may be important for local air quality.
-As an example of the output from the STEAM model, Figure 6 shows the distribution of shipping emissions in the North Sea and the Benelux.
-This illustrates major shipping routes at sea, high emissions in and close to the major ports (Rotterdam, Amsterdam, Antwerp).
-Further transport along the main rivers is shown in the inland shipping map (center) which shows higher emissions along the inland waterways in the Netherlands, Belgium and Germany.
+As an example of the output from the STEAM model, Fig. 6 shows the distribution of shipping emissions in the North Sea and Benelux.
+This illustrates major shipping routes at sea, and high emissions in and close to the major ports (Rotterdam, Amsterdam, Antwerp).
+Further transport along the main rivers is shown on the inland shipping map (centre), which shows higher emissions along the inland waterways in the Netherlands, Belgium and Germany.